You are here

 Seafood processors & boats in Dutch Harbor; photo by Albert Burnham

 Unalaska is unique among Alaska’s coastal communities in the support services provided.
 In addition to the five seafood processing facilities in Unalaska, the business community provides a wide range of support services including accounting and bookkeeping, banking, cold storage, construction and engineering, diesel sales and service, electrical service and marine electronics, equipment (forklifts, cranes, top picks), freight forwarding, gear replacement and repair, hydraulic services, logistical support, marine pilots and tugs, maritime agencies, stevedoring, trucking, vehicle rental, vessel repair, warehousing and welding.
-Because of the wide variety of services provided each and every day, no other community in the region has Unalaska’s capacity to support commercial fishing in the Bering Sea.
+Because of the wide variety of services provided every day, no other community in the region has Unalaska’s capacity to support commercial fishing in the Bering Sea.